tq-systems/meta-tq/meta-tq/doc/README.TQMa91xx.md

 * DVFS is not supported using cpu-freq framework.
 See [here](#frequency-scaling) on how to use frequency scaling
 * Ethernet device order is defined by DT aliases.
 Linux and bootloader DT need to match
+* The SPI UBI rootfs Volume has been renamed from `rootfs` to `root` to conform with distroboot settings (scarthgap.TQ.ARM.BSP.0007, u-boot 2024.04)

 ## Known Issues